nexiality/documentation/tipsandtricks/TargetedData-ProjectProperties.md

 ### Toggling Multiple `project.properties`
+Suppose we store environment-specific data variables in different `project.properties` files, like this:

 One can consider storing environment-specific data variables in different renditions of `project.properties`.
 Just before execution, one can swap one of the `project.properties` file to create a wholesale change of data variables.